 And the savings with plug-in vehicles don’t stop with gas.
 With fewer moving parts, EV drivers can attest that EV cars cost much less to maintain.
 Forget the oil changes, tune-ups, fuel filters, timing belts new mufflers, etc. EV cars are basically just plug and play, and require at most an annual check-up, just to make sure everything is OK.
 If you combine the fuel savings of electric cars vs gas, along with the reduced maintenance costs, it’s clear to see an EV car will cost you much less in the long run, even if it costs a little more upfront.
 If you’re wondering how much does it cost to charge an electric vehicle at public charging points, that answer is a little more complicated, since the owner of the public charging station can set any rate they want.
 Some stations are actually free to use, and others usually charge by the hour.
-However, the vast majority of EV owners charge from a home charging station and pay what their utility charges.
+However, the vast majority of EV drivers charge from a home charging station and pay what their utility charges.

 1) the size of the car’s battery, also referred to as the battery capacity

 2) The charging source’s power output (ie. How strong is the charging station)